ravendb/docs/Documentation/5.3/Raven.Documentation.Pages/studio/database/settings/document-revisions.markdown

    Click to [revert the database](../../../document-extensions/revisions/revert-revisions) to its state at a specified point in time
     * Documents created **before** the point in time will be **kept**.
-      If the documents own revisions, they will be **reverted** to the revision created at the specified point in time or to the nearest revision preceding this time.
+      If a document owns revisions, the document will be **reverted** to the revision created at the specified point in time or to the nearest revision preceding this time.
     * Documents created **after** the specified point in time will be **deleted**.
     * Only documents will be reverted.
 Other entities (like ongoing tasks, for example)